Uclok31v/AwareTweet/README.md

 AwareTweet is Knowledge Management System.

-This System can collect "Aware" in meeting as Tweet !
+This System can collect "Aware" as Tweet !

 ## Install
 Coming Soon!!